The Verdict

 Fees

-When it comes to paying for investments, iWeb charges a pretty steep £5 per trade on UK funds, ETFs and stocks.
-While there are no dealing fees on international trades, you're then penalised with a 1.5%
+The big benefit of investing with iWeb is that you won't be charged any annual service charges. iWeb does charge a relatively steep £5 per trade on UK funds, ETFs and stocks.
+And while there are no dealing fees on international trades, you're be penalised with a 1.5%

 - No annual service charge to pay